skynet29/brainbot/brainjs.md

 # Using controls

 To use a control in your HTML, add a bn-control parameter to an HTML tag depending of the control type with the name of the control de to be create and optionally a bn-options parameter to specify controls options.
+The value of the options parameter must be a object declared in th viewControler data.
+This object is passed to the control constructor function.

-Example
+Example 1

 HTML code
 ````html